 31Jacob answered Laban, “Because I was afraid, for I said, ‘Lest you should take your daughters from me by force.’

 32Anyone you find your gods with will not live.
 Before our relatives discern what is yours with me, and take it.”
-For Jacob didn’t know that Rachel had stolen them.
+For Jacob did not know that Rachel had stolen them.

-33Laban went into Jacob’s tent, into Leah’s tent and into the tent of the two female servants, but he didn’t find them.
+33Laban went into Jacob’s tent, into Leah’s tent and into the tent of the two female servants, but he did not find them.
 He went out of Leah’s tent and entered into Rachel’s tent.

 34Now Rachel had taken the teraphimb and put them in the camel’s saddlebag and sat on them.
 Laban felt about all the tent but did not find them.

 36Jacob was angry and argued with Laban.
-Jacob answered Laban, “What is my trespass?
+Jacob answered Laban, “What is my transgression?
 What is my sin, that you have hotly pursued after me?

 37Now that you have felt around in all my stuff, what have you found of all your household stuff?
 Set it here before my relatives and your relatives, that they may judge between us two.

-38“These twenty years I have been with you.
+38“These 20 years I have been with you.
 Your ewes and your female goats have not cast their young, and I haven’t eaten the rams of your flocks.

 39What was torn of animals, I didn’t bring to you.
 I bore its loss.
 Of my hand you required it, whether stolen by day or stolen by night.